HadassahEngel/Bicycool/README.md

 # Bicycool
-Full Stack project: Web application to creating bike buying sessions
+Full Stack project: Web application to create a biking session

 **To install and run the project:**